bluerock-io/stdpp/README.md

 work that still needs to be done before moving the library to std++.
 No stability guarantees whatsoever are made for this package.

+Note that the unstable package is not released, so it only exists in the development version of std++.

 ## Contributing to std++

 If you want to report a bug, please use the